hirememorey/yesand-music/TESTING_PLAN.md

-# YesAnd Music - Phase 1 MVP Testing Plan
+# YesAnd Music - Testing Plan

 ## Overview

-This document provides step-by-step instructions for testing the YesAnd Music semantic MIDI editor (Phase 1 MVP).
-The test plan covers the complete workflow from DAW export to transformation to DAW import.
+This document provides step-by-step instructions for testing the YesAnd Music system, including both the command-line MIDI editor and the visual-first interface (Phase 3).
+The test plan covers the complete workflow from DAW export to transformation to DAW import, as well as visual interface testing.

 ## Prerequisites